 As the name would NOT suggest, this course is anything but “narrow.”
 In fact, it’s one of the more straightforward and wide open tracks you’ll find.
-Not many major doglegs and what you see is what you get from tee to green.
-But though the landscape is very flat, the fairways have a lot of humps and bumps, so flat lies are few and far between.
+There are not many major doglegs and what you see is what you get from tee to green.
+Although the landscape is very flat, the fairways do have a lot of humps and bumps.
+Flat lies are few and far between.
 It’s trickier than it looks at times.

 The primary challenge of Whittier Narrows comes in the form of length—accentuated greatly by the thick, sticky kikuyu grass here that’s thriving in the summer months and prevents much roll-out on drives and long approaches.
 If you land short of a green here right now, your ball likely won’t make it to the putting surface.
 From the blue tees, the River/Pine combo plays at 6,824 yards.
 Even though you are free to “grip it and rip it” on every tee, it still plays long.
 There are white and gold forward tees here, but the yardage differences are not significant enough on any hole, so it didn’t appear to be any real advantage for playing up.
 The whites are 6,638 yards and the golds are 6,424, so it works out to 5-15 yards in between each set of tees on the grouped tee boxes.
 They were always right next to one another, so it seemed rather pointless to have this set up on each and every hole.